wangfowen/owenwangdotcom/_posts/2016-10-17-imperfection.md

 as diminishing returns, talking to the same kinds of people no matter where I went.

 I couldn't justify the discontentment.
-How could I feel like this?
+How could I feel this way?
 This is what I had worked so hard to get to.
-So many other people would love to have this kind of life.
-I felt like I need to change something somehow.
+So many other people would have loved to have this kind of life.
+I felt like I needed to change something somehow.
 Maybe my location or my profession.
 I didn't know what, but this couldn't be it, right?

 ##Discontentment links us all

-I talked to and read about other people who seemed to have "made it", and the more people I heard from, the more evident it became that there isn't really such a thing as a perfect life.
-Everyone had problems, regardless of their status or achievements.
+I talked to and read about other people who seemed to have "made it", and the more people I heard from, the more evident it became that there wasn't really such a thing as a perfect life.
+Everyone has problems, regardless of their status or achievements.
 Sometimes we get painted an unrealistic image from social media and it's hard to imagine others' complexities.